esx-framework/esx-documentation/docs/es_extended/common/functions/getweapon.md

 ESX.GetWeapon(weaponName)
 ```

-This function Returns The weapon weapon the full weapon name.
+This function Returns The weapon and its full weapon name.